Warner Bros breaks silence on The Flash release plans amid Ezra Miller controversy

-Warner Bros announces The Flash release is moving forward despite Ezra Miller controversy
+Warner Bros announces The Flash release will see light of day despite Ezra Miller controversy

 Movie studio had failed to comment on film’s status – until now